microwalk-project/Microwalk/README.md

 The main application is based on [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0), so the .NET 5.0 SDK is required for compiling.

-Compile command (optional):
+Compile (optional):
 ```
 cd Microwalk
 dotnet build -c Release
 ```

-Run command (compiles and executes; if you have compiled manually already, you can suppress compiliation with `--no-build`):
+Run (compiles and executes; if you compile manually, you can suppress compiliation with `--no-build`):
 ```
 cd Microwalk
 dotnet run -c Release <args>